 Diagnostic Medical Sonography, A.S.

-The 57 units listed below, plus all MSJC General Education Option A requirements are required to earn an Associate in Science degree in Diagnostic Medical Sonography.
+The 58 units listed below, plus all MSJC Local General Education requirements are required to earn an Associate in Science degree in Diagnostic Medical Sonography.
 See counselor for recommended vocational and academic courses.

 The Diagnostic Medical Sonography program is a non-transfer AS degree program, consisting of a cohort group completing 4 semesters + 1 summer semester which includes a 12-month clinical internship.
 This program is competitive in nature due to the greater number of applicants as compared to the number of available clinical internships.
 This degree program provides an opportunity for students to be educated and trained in the healthcare career of Diagnostic Medical Sonography.
 The objective of the program is to graduate students who are competent and confident in providing excellent patient care in the field of sonography.

-The goal of our DMS program is to prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+The goal of our DMS program is to prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the Abdominal sonography–Extended and Obstetrics and Gynecology sonography concentrations.
 Students will demonstrate a high competency in anatomy and pathology, as seen on the ultrasound exam.
 Students will be evaluated on didactic learning in Ultrasound Physics and Instrumentation, hands-on scanning skills, communication skills, patient care, and critical thinking ability.

 The didactic education will prepare the student for taking the national exams of the American Registry of Diagnostic Medical Sonography (ARDMS).
-These exams include Sonography Physics and Instrumentation (SPI), Abdominal (ABD), and Obstetrics and Gynecology (OB-GYN).
+These exams include Sonography Physics and Instrumentation (SPI), Abdomen (AB), and Obstetrics and Gynecology (OB-GYN).

 Diagnostic Medical Sonography Department Page